engicoder/kroy360_usb/README.md

     $ make converter/kroy360_usb:default

 ### Features

 #### Password blanking
-A custom QMK keycode, "PWD_TOG" has been defined that can be assigned to any key.
+A custom QMK keycode, **PWD_TOG**, has been defined that can be assigned to any key.
-When pressed, this keycode will toggle the password blanking feature which replaces the ascii characters for a given keystroke with an asterisk '*'.
-In the default keymap, "PWD_TOG" is assigned to the Type Specs key and the associated LED will turn on when password blanking is active.
+When pressed, this keycode will toggle the password blanking feature.
+When active password blanking replaces the ascii characters for a given keystroke with an asterisk '*'.
+In the default keymap, **PWD_TOG** is assigned to the *Type Specs* key and the integrated LED will turn on when password blanking is active.